Theragatha - The Verses of the Senior Monks

 869With these words, the bandit hurled his sword and weapons

-The teacher of the world together with its gods,
+the teacher of the world with its gods,

 874May even my enemies hear a Dhamma talk!

-May even my enemies devote themselves to Buddha’s teaching!
+May even my enemies devote themselves to the Buddha’s teaching!

-May even my enemies associate when they can,
+May even my enemies associate with those good people

-875May even my enemies hear Dhamma at suitable times,
+875May even my enemies hear Dhamma at the right time,

 879My name is ‘Harmless’,